elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

     Error: 'VPN' is not an active connection.

 So currently is not connected.
-Now let&#8217;s go ahead and establish our OpenVPN Tunnel:
+Now let's go ahead and establish our OpenVPN Tunnel:

     $nmcli connection up id VPN
     $